Gavin Sheets Player Props: White Sox vs. Tigers

 Gavin Sheets At The Plate

-- Sheets is batting .248 with a double, seven home runs and 12 walks.
+- Sheets has two doubles, seven home runs and 13 walks while batting .244.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.